 Baclofen is a muscle relaxant used in the treatment of multiple sclerosis, cerebral palsy and injuries of the spinal cord.
 For individuals taking generic Baclofen or branded Lioresal or Gablofen for treatment of muscular spasticity, there are concerns regarding the use of the drug over a long period.
 It can cause drowsiness, CNS depressant symptoms and other side effects of Baclofen 10 mg.
 For this reason, a drug test for Gablofen may be taken.
 Also, the drug can result in withdrawal symptoms when stopped abruptly.
 Since it is used for the long term, the presence of Lioresal in the body and its possibility to fail a drug test are a crucial piece of information to know.
-This article explains how long does Baclofen stay in your system and relevant information about the time it remains in urine, blood, and saliva.
+This article explains how long does Baclofen stay in the system and relevant information about the time it remains in urine, blood, and saliva.

 What Is Baclofen Half-Life?